KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

 Sometimes there are several objects present on the detector.
-If you have issues tracing your object of interest (if it is too faint, for example), you can clone a trace from another object, if it is possible to fit a neibhoring object instead.
+If you have issues tracing your object of interest (if it is too faint, for example), you can clone a trace from another object, if it is possible to fit a neighboring object instead.

 You have to first set 2 parameters in the configuration file